-Debentures means the Company's outstanding secured convertible debentures in the aggregate principal amount of C\$7,500,000, convertible into Common Shares at a conversion price of C\$0.10 per Common Share prior to maturity on August 31, 2026.
+Debentures means the Company's outstanding secured convertible debentures in the aggregate principal amount of C\$7,500,000 (as at December 31, 2024), convertible into Common Shares at a conversion price of C\$0.10 per Common Share prior to maturity on August 31, 2026.
 The Debentures bear interest at an annual rate of 6.50%, payable semi-annually in cash or, at the Company's option, in Common Shares at an effective interest rate of 10% per annum and are secured against the Kilgore Project assets.